Opal Jewellery: Our Ultimate Shopping Guide

 Black opals can also be cut and polished into freeform shapes with flowing and undulating surfaces, making the most of the gemstone’s colour, patterns and size.
 Jewellers today are loving these unique organic shapes, mainly for pendants and rings, where other coloured gemstones can feature alongside the opal to add even more opulence to the design.

 A Lightning Ridge black opal set into an 18ct yellow gold ring.

 BOULDER OPAL JEWELLERY

-Found mainly in the west of the state, beautiful Queensland boulder opal is rich in colour, making it a very popular option for opal jewellery.
+The opal world's newest darling, boulder opal is mainly found west of the state, beautiful Queensland boulder opal is rich in colour, making it a very popular option for opal jewellery.
 Although similar in appearance to Lightning Ridge black opal thanks to its dark body type, it forms inside cavities in brown-red toned ‘boulders’, or ironstone, and this host rock is sometimes contained within the opal giving it an earthy look and feel.

 Natural boulder opal is a favourite among elite jewellers and is usually freeform shaped.
 Ideal for rings and necklaces, boulder opal can also come in a 'split', meaning the two halves can be matched to create a pair of earrings.
 Boulder opal jewellery can also feature sparkling diamonds or other colourful gemstones to complement the stone.